 What is Retinoblastoma?

 Retinoblastoma is a malignant (cancerous) tumor that occurs in the eye.
-It arises in the part of the eye known as the retina, which is located along the back wall of the inside of the eye.
+It appears in the part of the eye known as the retina, which is located along the back wall of the inside of the eye.

-Retinoblastoma is relatively rare, occurring in one in 15,000 to 16,000 births and often is diagnosed in children who are less than 2 years of age.
+Retinoblastoma is relatively rare, occurring in 1 in 15,000-16,000 births.
+It is often diagnosed in children who are less than 2 years of age.
 It more commonly occurs in only one eye.
 There are two forms of retinoblastoma: sporadic and heritable.
-Of retinoblastoma cases, 60 percent are sporadic.
-There is strong evidence that when retinoblastoma occurs in both eyes, there is a hereditary factor.
-When an individual has both eyes affected (bilateral retinoblastoma), his or her children have approximately a 45 percent chance of developing retinoblastoma themselves.
+About 60% of retinoblastoma cases are sporadic.

+When retinoblastoma occurs in both eyes, there is usually a hereditary factor.
+When a person has both eyes affected (called bilateral retinoblastoma), their children have about a 45% chance of developing retinoblastoma.

 Signs and Symptoms of Retinoblastoma